AJRepo/certbot_haproxy/README.md

 # certbot_haproxy

-Scripts to handle certbot renewals automatically on haproxy with certbot hooks
+Scripts to handle certbot renewals automatically on haproxy with letsencrypt hooks

 Supports wildcard domains.
 Additional scripts for using dreamhost wildcard DNS.